p2panda/p2panda/p2panda-encryption/README.md

 ## Usage & integration

 There are various ways to use `p2panda-encryption`.
-We're currently working on a p2panda crate which gives an already complete and tested end-to-end solution for building secure, decentralized applications with p2panda data types.
+We're currently working on a p2panda crate which gives a tested end-to-end solution for building secure, decentralized applications with p2panda data types.
 If you're interested in group encryption, roles and members management for your application but not building the "p2p backend", this is for you.

 The second option comes with more flexibility if you're interested in integrating group encryption into your custom p2p data-types and algorithms but also requires more care around message ordering, group management, validation and authentication.
 We've tried to reduce the API surface for integrations into custom applications as much as possible.
 If you still struggle, please [reach out](https://p2panda.org/#contact).

-To get an overview of what is required for a custom integration we recommended to check out the high-level APIs for [data encryption](crate::data_scheme::Group) and [message encryption](crate::message_scheme::Group).

 ## Security

-End-to-end encryption (E2EE) solutions like `p2panda-encryption` prevents third parties to read your application data but it can never guarantee full security, especially in decentralized, experimental networks.
+End-to-end encryption (E2EE) solutions like `p2panda-encryption` prevent third parties to read your application data but they can never guarantee full security, especially in decentralized, experimental networks.

-We can currently _not_ recommend using this technology for high-risk use-cases when you can not guarantee full control over all devices and transport channels.
+We can currently _not_ recommend using this technology for high-risk use-cases when you can not fully guarantee control over all devices and transport channels.

 ### Audit